Fernandojmo/Fernandojmo/README.md

     </td>
   </tr></table>
 <br/>
-:computer:<h2>You can view some of the projects I'm currently working on:</h2>
+<h2>:computer: You can view some of the projects I'm currently working on:</h2>

 - :beer: <a href="https://github.com/Fernandojmo/proy_comfront">Full Stack restaurant app:</a><a>&emsp;</a><a href="https://resplendent-panda-dc59f7.netlify.app/">Web-Page Here!</a>
 - :department_store: <a href="https://github.com/Fernandojmo/proy_comback">Full Stack restaurant app Back-End Repository</a>